nextcloud/documentation/user_manual/pim/sync_osx.rst

 9. Save the file and open addressbook again.
 It will not work yet.

-10. Open the preferences for your ownCloud CardDAV-Account and enter your password.
+10. Open the preferences for your Nextcloud CardDAV-Account and enter your password.

 11. You may have to restart addressbook once more.
 After this, it should work.